 We live in Maine.
-The first time I had a real street taco in Guaymas on a family trip...it blew my mind!
-Learning authentic Mexican cooking has been a struggle for me and I've grown a deep appreciation for something that tastes simple but is actually quite involved and complex.
-I will admit to buying, Mexico: The Cookbook, because it's gorgeous, while Mexican Slow Cooker is a bit easier to master.
-Scroll below for more cookbook recommendations to pair with the set.
+The first time I had a real taco was in Guaymas on a trip with my grandmother...it blew my mind!
+Learning authentic Mexican cooking has been a struggle for me and I have a deep appreciation for something that tastes simple but is actually quite involved and complex.

 Included in the Mexican gift set:

 - 7 small hexagon magnetic jars for your fridge

 - Filled with certified organic + kosher spices

 - Air tight lids to keep spices fresh